-At the same time that she was attacked by these spasms, her grandmother, of Löwenstein, appeared to her at night standing by her bedside, and silently lookformed of the death of that lady, who had she was delivered of a child.
-Her conexpired on that very night.
+At the same time that she was attacked by these spasms, her grandmother, of Löwenstein, appeared to her at night standing by her bedside, and silently lookexpired on that very night.
 From that time, she frequently in her sleep alluded to the presence of her grandmother, and she afterwards recognized her as her protecting spirit.
 It was at this period, also, that, in a dream, she described some machine, and the mode of its construction, which was to be the instrument of her restoration: she drew the figure of it upon paper, but no attention was paid to this intimation.